 For a student to be a candidate for graduation and to have his/her name on the commencement program, the student must file an application for graduation.
 A candidate should enroll in a sufficient number of hours to total 64 by the end of the summer session.
 Students must have a minimum of 2.00 cumulative grade point average for graduation.
+Cumulative grade point average is calculated only for those credit hours taken through PCC.

 The student's diploma will bear the same date as commencement exercises each year.
-A student who has applied for graduation must complete the graduation requirements within the same calendar year or must re-apply.
+A student who has applied for graduation must complete the graduation requirements within the same calendar year or must reapply.